Adrian Barber

 Adrian Barber (13 November 1938 – 8 August 2020) was an English musician and producer most noted for recording the Beatles Live! at the Star-Club in Hamburg, Germany; 1962, producing the Allman Brothers Band's self-titled debut album, along with the Velvet Underground's album Loaded.

 Musician and electronics

-Barber was the lead guitarist in Liverpool's quartet "Cass and the Casanovas" (led by Brian "Cass" Cassar) and its subsequent Big Three.
+Barber was the lead guitarist in Liverpool's quartet 'Cass and the Casanovas' (led by Brian "Cass" Cassar) and its subsequent 'the Big Three'.
 Also an electronic wizard, he was responsible for upgrading the group amps (called "coffins") but also upgrading other Liverpudlian's gear.
 This included Paul McCartney's quad amp.
 He left the Big Three in mid-1962, when the band planned to be a quartet.
 Barber played drums on The Velvet Underground's 1970 song "Who Loves the Sun".

 Sound stage manager

 In 1962, due to his knowledge in the electronic field, Barber was hired by Horst Fascher to improve the Star-Club's Sound system.
 In late December 1962, he recorded bands performing and some of his tapes were released as Live! at the Star-Club in Hamburg, Germany; 1962.